+10.5.
+Incompatible Materials: Reactive or incompatible with the following materials: oxidizing materials, acids, aluminum and ammonium salt.
 Portland cement is highly alkaline and will react with acids to produce a violent, heat-generating reaction.
 Toxic gases or vapors may be given off depending on the acid involved.
 Reacts with acids, aluminum metals and ammonium salts.
 Aluminum powder and other alkali and alkaline earth elements will react in wet mortar or concrete, liberating hydrogen gas.
 Limestone ignites on contact with fluorine and is incompatible with acids, alum, ammonium salts, and magnesium.
 Silica reacts violently with powerful oxidizing agents such as fluorine, boron trifluoride, chlorine trifluoride, manganese trifluoride, and oxygen difluoride yielding possible fire and/or explosions.
 Silicates dissolve readily in hydrofluoric acid producing a corrosive gas - silicon tetrafluoride.

 10.6.
-Hazardous Decomposition Products: Thermal decomposition generates: Corrosive vapors.
+Hazardous Decomposition Products: Not expected to decompose under ambient conditions.